UdhavPawar/find_github_email/README.md

 # Find GitHub Email

-GitHub brings together the world's largest community of developers to discover, share, and build better software.
-GitHub profiles often include an email address, twitter handle, and/or link to a personal website.
-However, some of the best profiles simply have no contact information apart from a GitHub username.
-Hence, this python module is targetted for finding almost any GitHub user's email address, so you can easliy network/reach out to your favorite developers :)
+- GitHub brings together the world's largest community of developers to discover, share, and build better software.
+- GitHub profiles often include an email address, twitter handle, and/or link to a personal website.
+- However, some of the best profiles simply have no contact information apart from a GitHub username.
+- Hence, this python package is targetted for finding almost any GitHub user's email address, so you can easliy network/reach out to your favorite developers :bowtie:

 ## Installation